lirancr/prisma-rays/README.md

 Option | Values | description
 --- | --- | ---
-log | None | Run command with verbose logging. conf | File path | path to your lensconfig file. help | None | prints the help chapter on the specific command.
+log | None | Run command with verbose logging. conf | File path | path to your  raysconfig file. help | None | prints the help chapter on the specific command.

 ### Commands

 #### init

-`npx plens init`
+`npx rays init`

-Setup prisma lens for your project, creating an initial `lensconfig.js` file
+Setup prisma rays for your project, creating an initial `raysconfig.js` file

 init is only ever required once in the entire lifespan of a project

 #### prepare

-`npx plens prepare <options>`
+`npx rays prepare <options>`

 Options: